-Timer events are events which are triggered by a defined timer.
+Timer events are events triggered by a defined timer.

 A process can have one or more timer start events (besides other types of start events).
 Each of the timer events must have either a time date or time cycle definition.

-When a process is deployed then it schedules a timer for each timer start event.
+When a process is deployed, it schedules a timer for each timer start event.
 Scheduled timers of the previous version of the process (based on the BPMN process id) are canceled.

-When a timer is triggered then a new process instance is created and the corresponding timer start event is activated.
+When a timer is triggered, a new process instance is created and the corresponding timer start event is activated.

 An intermediate timer catch event must have a time duration definition that defines when it is triggered.

-When an intermediate timer catch event is entered then a corresponding timer is scheduled.
+When an intermediate timer catch event is entered, a corresponding timer is scheduled.
 The process instance stops at this point and waits until the timer is triggered.
-When the timer is triggered, the catch event gets completed and the process instance continues.
+When the timer is triggered, the catch event is completed and the process instance continues.

 An interrupting timer boundary event must have a time duration definition.
-When the corresponding timer is triggered then the activity gets terminated.
-Interrupting timer boundary events is often used to model timeouts, for example, canceling the processing after 5 minutes and do something else.
+When the corresponding timer is triggered, the activity is terminated.
+Interrupting timer boundary events are often used to model timeouts; for example, canceling the processing after five minutes and doing something else.